Home → MVCF

-The finished lumber is used in the CCF industry program to manufacture fine furniture, wood crafts, prefabricated shelters, and in many other construction projects.
+The finished lumber is used in the MVCF industry program to manufacture fine furniture, wood crafts, prefabricated shelters, and in many other construction projects.

 The dried lumber is also sold to other Department of Corrections facilities, and to other state agencies at a substantial savings, even though the lumber quality is exceptional.